Chapter 1 - Why Study Calculus?

 time!
 Why do you have to be bothered learning it while others get by with absolutely

 no understanding of it?
-What more can there be Calculus apart from memorization,
+What more can there be to calculus apart from memorization,

 manipulation and frustration?
 Without fueling your growing suspicions any further, let